 Driving HSA Adoption and Expansion

 While account and asset growth continue to climb, Americans could soon see even more robust options available to them through their HSAs.
 House Republicans last week unveiled their plan for repealing/replacing the Affordable Care Act (ACA) in favor of a health care system rooted in affordability and flexibility; HSAs are the centerpiece of the proposed American Health Care Act (AHCA) legislation.

 “The Republicans’ plan is more of an expansion of the HSAs.
 Creating greater rules around those HSAs allows greater portability, more participation with spouses and more protection from bankruptcy,” ConnectYourCare’s own Harrison Stone, General Counsel, told Employee Benefit News.
 “It puts more focus on the participants and less on the employer.
 It’s not so much a new role as more an expanded and just wider adoption.”

 With proposed policy reform including the potential for increased maximum HSA contributions equal to the maximum out-of-pocket amounts allowed by law ($6,500 for individuals and $13,100 for families), as well as spousal catch-up contributions, we’re seeing consumer-directed health care ahead of the pack (and the Affordable Care Act drifting away in the rearview mirror).

-You can view our on-demand webinar, “Navigating Consumer Directed Health Care in a New Era,” to learn more about the evolving legislative landscape.
+You can view our on-demand webinar to learn more about the evolving legislative landscape.